Inverse design of self-folding 3D shells

 \subsection{Acknowledgements}

 DEPP and JR acknowledge all the financial support from the European Research Council Grant DLV-759187.
+J.R. acknowledges support from ICSC — Centro Nazionale di Ricerca in High Performance Computing, Big Data and Quantum Computing, funded by the European Union—NextGenerationEU.
 NA acknowledges financial support from the Portuguese Foundation for Science and Technology (FCT) under Contracts no. UIDB/00618/2020 and UIDP/00618/2020.
 P\v{S} acknowledges funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 101040035).